RogerRogerHQ/n8n-nodes-rogerroger/README.md

 	- Moved repository to public Github
 	- Text changes to improve consistancy between RogerRoger and N8N
 	- Add fields "dueDate" and "organizations" to task resource
+- 1.0.3:
+	- Wrong path specified for node in package.json